FloAI/CompareOT/README.md

-# Optimal Transport-Based Variable Recoding
+# Comparing Optimal Transport and Machine Learning Approaches for Data Merging

 This repository contains the code and simulation framework used in the paper: